junyamut/AwsEc2SnapshotCreateDelete/README.md

 ## Intro

-A simple terminal application to manage Snapshots of AWS EC2 volumes by creating and deleting old ones as necessary.
+A terminal application to manage Snapshots of AWS EC2 volumes by creating a new snapshot and deleting old ones as necessary.

 ## Requirements
 * Ubuntu 14.04+